AdaCore/ada-spark-rfcs/considered/rfc-storage_pools.rst

   Device_Arr (1) := 0;

-would not be allowed.
-However, in a typicall program like the above, the device program would declare Cuda_Address differently:
+would would also be allowed.
+This would simplify development of portable code.

+We should also allow to use System.Address directly and as a consequence have just the regular address system be used (e.g. no instrumentation):

 .. code-block:: Ada